yun-vis/ustp-bcc-git/pages/actions.md

 - Fix the typo and push the changes to the featureBranch

 - Under the Pull requests, one should see that the new codes pass the spellcheck and is ready for merging back to master.

+# Questions

+- Why do we need ceate two seperate rulesets?

 # References